turingschool/front-end-curriculum/lessons/module-1/js-dot-bracket-notation.md

 <section class="call-to-action">
 ### Warm Up

+Watch the first 7 minutes of [this video](https://www.youtube.com/watch?v=DJ0deyVQZPw) about dot and bracket notation.

 * Independently, complete the exercise found on [this repl](https://repl.it/@kaylaewood/bracketVsDotTryIt1#main.js).
 * When you finish, use the zoom chat to **DM** me your answer to this question: *Which of the following expressions is equivalent to `car.brand`?*